rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 Either it will hold value, or it won't.

 And, most importantly,
- are Bitcoin maximalists actually toxic?
+ are Bitcoin maximalists actually *toxic*?